EuroTeQ Collider winter semester 22/23

 Problem Definition

-Battery recycling not only serves the purpose to improve the sustainable use of resources but is also a strategic topic of car makers to decrease the dependency on countries that provide the resources.
+Battery recycling not only serves the purpose of improving the sustainable use of resources but is also a strategic topic for car makers to decrease their dependency on countries that provide these resources.
 Recycling is one option to be in control of the resources and have the necessary supply to produce batteries in the future.
-This objective may be conflicting with the re-use of batteries for second-life applications.
+This objective may conflict with the re-use of batteries for second-life applications.

 What is the Waste Challenge?

-• What factors and trends will be needed to defined in order to coordinate action of the entire industry rather than individual players going it alone?
+- What factors and trends will need to be defined to coordinate action of the entire industry rather than individual players going it alone?

 Who is behind this challenge?